remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

 echo "dhcp-option=3,GW_TO_DEFINED" >> /etc/dnsmasq.conf
 systemctl stop systemd-resolved
 systemctl disable systemd-resolved
+systemctl disable systemd-networkd
 systemctl enable dnsmasq
 ```

+The last line (`systemctl disable systemd-networkd`) is mandatory otherwise your container will not have any IP.

 Your "Service" device, which is a container, is now ready.
 You have to stop the Migration device, click on Export and type, as a New Name : Service and click on the button "Export Device"
 On your lab, if you add Service device, you will have a DHCP service for all your devices of your lab.